llm-speech-summarization/llm-speech-summarization.github.io/index.md

 <p></p>

 <a id="general-responses"></a>
-## Responses to Spoken Questions from HeySQuAD
+## Responses to General Speech Prompts: Spoken Question Answering on HeySQuAD

 ### Example 1